 - A. General Rounding.
-Fractions of one-half (0.5) or greater shall be rounded up to the nearest whole number and fractions of less than one-half (0.5) shall be rounded down to the nearest whole number, except as otherwise provided. - Residential Rounding.
-The maximum number of residential units shall not exceed the В. maximums per the base district unless excepted as described in Subsection C below. - C. Exception for State Affordable Housing Density Bonus.
-For projects eligible for bonus density pursuant to Government Code Section 65915 or any successor statute, and Article 22, Affordable Housing Density Bonus, any fractional number of permitted bonus density units shall be rounded up to the next whole number.
+Fractions of one-half (0.5) or greater shall be rounded up to the nearest whole number and fractions of less than one-half (0.5) shall be rounded down to the nearest whole number, except as otherwise provided. - B. Residential Rounding.
+The maximum number of residential units shall not exceed the maximums per the General Plan unless excepted per the State Affordable Housing Density Bonus.

+C. Exception for State Affordable Housing Density Bonus.
+For projects eligible for bonus density pursuant to Government Code Section 65915 or any successor statute, and Article 18, Affordable Housing Density Bonus, any fractional number of permitted bonus density units shall be rounded up to the next whole number.